Puerto Rican wetland frog: Ecology

+They lay clutches of 1-5 eggs on leaf axils of S. lancifolia, and males may produce multiple clutches with different females.
+The eggs have a thick jelly coat, which may serve to protect them from dehydration, predators, or microbial/fungal growth.
+This jelly coat as well as complete lack of parental care are unique attributes of the species compared to other Puerto Rican coquí.
+The eggs may be preyed upon by ants, slugs, and other invertebrates.
+A study observed hatchlings staying close to the eggs for 3 days to absorb the remaining yolk reserve before dispersing.

 Conservation

 The Department of Natural Resources of Puerto Rico added this species to the endangered species list, and designated its critical habitat likewise.
 However, the protection was removed by the Puerto Rico Supreme Court on 12 June 2012.
 The species is listed as endangered under the Endangered Species Act.